Hand-Carved Dragonfly Chopsticks for a Future Full of Possibility

 Product Description

-Crafted by hand from natural wood and finished with layers of authentic Urushi lacquer, these 9.25 in (23.5 cm) chopsticks are a perfect fusion of Japanese tradition, function, and timeless beauty.
-Inspired by the dragonfly (蜻蛉, Tombo)—a cherished symbol of strength, joy, and limitless potential in Japanese culture—each pair carries a quiet message of freedom and forward momentum.
+Crafted by hand from natural wood and finished with layers of authentic Urushi lacquer, these 9.25 in (23.5 cm) chopsticks bring a distinctive elegance to your dining experience.
+Each pair, inspired by the dragonfly (蜻蛉, Tombo)—a cherished symbol of strength and joy in Japanese culture—embodies freedom and forward momentum.
+The smooth, carefully shaped indentations in the traditional Kezuri Bashi style ensure a comfortable and stable grip, making them ideal for larger hands or those seeking an enhanced, extended hold.

 Product Information